Estimating True Beliefs in Opinion Dynamics with Social Pressure: Bounds on Rate of Convergence to Consensus

 But we know that for all $t_1 > t^*_{(k)}$, $ t_1 \in \cT_i \implies t_1 \in \cT_j $ and therefore for all $t_1 > \max(t^*_{(k)}, t^*(j'))$ we have

 We can then choose $ t^*_{(k+1)} = \max(\max_{j'}(t^*(j')), t^*_{(k)}) $ to complete the induction step.

-Finally, we take the $c_j,\rho_j > 0$ generated for all $j$, and, letting $k_{\max} := \max_j \dist(i,j)$, set $t^* = t^*_{(k_{\max})}$ to complete the result. \fi \end{proof}
+Finally, we take the $c_j,\rho_j > 0$ generated for all $j$, and, letting $k_{\max} := \max_j \dist(i,j)$, set $t^* = t^*_{(k_{\max})}$ to complete the result. \else \fi \end{proof}

-It is important that the graph is finite, \ifsixteen since then we only have a finite number of induction steps. \else since having only a finite number of induction steps means that the final value of $t^* = t^*_{(k_{\max})}$ will be finite. \fi
+It is important that the graph is finite, \ifarxiv since having only a finite number of induction steps means that the final value of $t^* = t^*_{(k_{\max})}$ will be finite. \else since then we only have a finite number of induction steps. \fi

 We also need that $t_1$ being a good time for agent $i$ means that $\beta_i(t_1)$ also obeys a constant factor lower bound of order $t_1^{\lambda-1-\epsilon}$ (for all sufficiently large $t_1$):

 \begin{lemma} For any $t_1 \geq 2/\rho_i$, if $t_1 \in \cT_i(c_i, \rho_i)$, then